CITC Newsletter — Fall/Winter 2014

 One-day workshop for nurses, communicable disease investigators, and other licensed medical care providers who work with tuberculosis patients.

-Three-day intensive for physicians and other licensed medical professionals who diagnose and treat tuberculosis.
+Three-day intensive for physicians and other licensed medical professionals who manage patients with or at risk for tuberculosis.

 For periodic updates on additional trainings, complete course descriptions, and application forms, view our training section.